 This afternoon we take a walking tour of Bruges.
 We first visit the Church of Our Lady, a treasure house of art such as the gilt-bronze tombs of Charles the Bold, last Valois Duke of Burgundy, and his daughter, Mary.
 The most celebrated treasure of the church is, however, Michelangelo’s Bruges Madonna (1504).

 We next visit the St John’s Hospital Complex, which includes the small Hans Memling Museum.
-Hans Memling (1430-1494), who was born in Germany and worked in Bruges from 1465.
+The German Hans Memling (1430-1494) worked in Bruges from 1465.
 His late masterpiece, The Shrine of St Ursula, is a carved and gilded wooden reliquary containing panel inserts painted by the master.

 - Private garden designed by André and Wim Van Wassenhove, Zedelgem